mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 ### Placing/getting the offers.

-When qt-wallet publishing offer, it will send the message every 5-10 minutes.
+When qt-wallet publishing offer, it will send the message every few minutes.
 ```
 {
   "peer_address" : "dkjsdskjh dsfakjhdfskljh",